Advanced Counseling Practicum

 Overview of the Advanced Practicum Program

-The practicum’s primary emphasis is the provision of supervised clinical interventions.
+The advanced practicum’s primary emphasis is the provision of supervised clinical interventions.
 The program is designed to meet the needs of students who are seeking supervised training in clinical work with college students with diverse concerns from multicultural backgrounds.
 Practicum students will also receive training in clinical case consultation, various psychotherapy techniques and approaches, and multicultural issues in therapy.
 The Advanced Practicum Program at CCS meets the requirements for doctoral training hours that count toward licensure in the State of Ohio.

 What Will You Get from the Program?